learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 Functions are the cornerstones of any functional programming language.
 Functions can be assigned as constants, variables, placed as array elements and even set as values of keys on an object.
 Most importantly, functions can be returned to and from functions — just like any other data type!
+If you haven't been following along, it's vitally important that you go back and do so.
+First-class functions are one of JavaScript's most powerful features, but it takes some practice for them to sink in.

 ## Resources